 If you've already taken the SAT, you know it will likely be an important component of your college applications.
-You’ve likely set a goal score for yourself based on the types of colleges that you're interested in.
-If you haven't taken the SAT yet or are still considering whether to take it, you probably want to know more about what the most competitive colleges and universities expect when it comes to applicants' standardized test scores.
+Maybe you've set a goal score for yourself based on the types of colleges you're interested in.
+Even if you haven't taken the SAT yet or are still considering whether to take it, you probably want to know more about what the most competitive colleges and universities expect when it comes to applicants' standardized test scores.

 Read on for a list of the top schools ranked by SAT score, and answers to the above questions!

-If you want more detailed information about admissions statistics (and where you happen to fit) for any of the above schools, check out PrepScholar's school-specific admissions pages.
-Just google "[school name] PrepScholar admissions."
-You can even estimate your chances of getting into a school by entering information on your test scores and GPA!
+If you want more detailed information about admissions statistics (and where you happen to fit) for any of the above schools, click the link to take you to that specific school's admissions page.
+On this page, you can look at average SAT scores as well as estimate your chances of getting in by entering your test scores and GPA.

 The list above won't mean much without a Rosetta Stone of SAT scores.

 Hopefully, you now have an idea of the highest expectations schools can have for students' SAT scores.
 This information isn't that helpful, though, if you don't know how students tend to perform on the exam.

 The SAT is currently scored out of 1600 points: 800 points possible for the Math section, and 800 points possible for the EBRW section.
 Currently, the average composite SAT score is 1059.